Beth/Rest

 "Beth/Rest" is a song by Bon Iver.
-It is the closing track from the band's eponymous second album and was issued as the album's fourth and final single.
+It is the closing track from the 2011 album Bon Iver and was released as the fourth and final single.
 The song was written by frontman Justin Vernon, who has stated that this is the song from the album that he is the proudest of.

-On February 4, 2012, the band performed "Beth/Rest" on Saturday Night Live.
+On February 4, 2012, Bon Iver performed "Beth/Rest" on Saturday Night Live.

-Critical reception
+Writing

+The songwriter, Justin Vernon, said "I've never gone through as much as I went through writing a song as that".
+He said "Beth/Rest" was an uplifting song about "finding true love" and feeling that nothing would ever be as meaningful again.
+Most of the sounds were created using a Korg M1 synthesizer.

+Reception

 The song has polarized critics and listeners.
 Stephen Thompson of NPR called the song "the year's most divisive song", whereas Jillian Mapes of Billboard named the song as one of the best songs of 2011.
 Justin Vernon himself stated that he is "most proud" of the song when compared to the rest of the album, and that the song is his favorite song from the album.

 Music video

 The music video was directed by Vernon and Dan Huiting, who also directed the video for the album's lead single, "Calgary".